Buala

 Buala is a town in Solomon Islands located on Santa Isabel Island, which is the longest island in Solomon Islands.
-Buala consists of Jejevo station and Buala Village.
-Buala is located on a side of a hill so there is no place for the town to expand, new feeder roads have been continuously developed to the east and western ends of the township.
-One of these roads reached as far as Hovokiolo village in the west Maringe district.
-Kubolota, Tithiro, and Maglau are villages close to this small town.
-Higher up inland, are Tirotogna, Bara, Gurena and Kolokofa.
-People from these villages also frequent Buala town.
+Buala consists of Jejevo Station and Buala Village.
+Buala is located on a side of a hill that limits the town's expansion.
+New feeder roads have been extended to the east and west of the township.
+One of these roads reaches as far as Hovokiolo village in the west Maringe district.

-The highest point, Mt Kubonitu, can be reached with the help of some tour guide from Tirotogna and Bara village.
-This peak is close to these two villages.
-Buala is small and is very limited with things you can do.
-There is a hospital in the area, but more serious cases are usually flown to Honiara.
-There is a branch of NBSI bank, now called Bank of South Pacific located in the area where you can do your banking.
-Again, it is only limited to small amounts since it is small.
-You are better of to convert any foreign currency while in Honiara.
+A nearby peak, Mt.
+Kubonitu, can be reached from Buala, and its neighboring villages, Tirotogna and Bara.
+Other nearby villages include Kubolota, Tithiro, and Maglau.
+Higher up inland, are the nearby villages of Tirotogna, Bara, Gurena and Kolokofa.
+People from these villages frequently visit Buala.

-There is no grocery shop in this area.
-There is a small market where people come and sell fresh vegetables and fruits every day other than Sunday.
+The town has a hospital, but more serious cases are flown to Honiara.
+There is a branch of Bank of South Pacific in the town.
+There is no grocery shop in the town.
+There is a small market where residents sell fresh vegetables and fruits every day other than Sunday.
 There are areas that sell fresh fish, such as Kolofaga Fishery.

 This town is close to Fera Island, about 15 minutes boat ride.
 The airfield is on Fera Island.
 It is a grass field and only 10 to 15 passenger planes land here.
 A new terminal block was completed in April 2012.